Central Park Tower: Amenities

-There is also a three-floor private club named "The 100th Floor", marketed as the highest private club in the world.
+There is a three-floor private club named "The 100th Floor", marketed as the highest private club in the world.
 The private club is physically on the 68th story above ground but is marketed as floor 100.
-The space, designed by Rottet Studio, contains a 126-person ballroom, a cigar bar, and a private dining room.
+The space, designed by Rottet Studio, contains a 126-person ballroom and a cigar bar.
+The club also includes a resident-only dining room for residents, which is known as 10 Cubed.
 The main lounge contains gold-accented decorations and pearl- and sapphire-colored furniture, while the bar area has black and gold decorations inspired by the Art Deco style.
 In addition, floor 100 has a kitchen that serves the ballroom, bar, and dining room.
-An early plan for Central Park Tower included a visitor observatory at the top of the building, but these plans were scrapped after Extell CEO Gary Barnett said he wanted to maximize condominium space.
+Several chefs including Gabriel Kreuther Alfred Portale, and Laurent Tourndel helped create a Mediterranean-style menu for the amenity spaces.
+An early plan for Central Park Tower included a visitor observatory at the top of the building, but these plans were scrapped because Extell CEO Gary Barnett wanted to maximize condominium space.

 The third subcellar has residential bike storage, a package room, and cold storage.
 In addition, the third subcellar has 103 storage lockers for residents.
 Some of the units on floors 77 through 96 have private storage closets outside the apartments.

 Nordstrom

-A Nordstrom department store occupies the building's first five floors as well as subcellars 1 and 2.
+A Nordstrom department store occupies the building's first five floors and subcellars 1 and 2.
 The store spans 360000 ft2 in total, of which 285,000 sqft are within Central Park Tower; the remaining space is at 5 Columbus Circle and 1776 Broadway.
 Due to the high ceiling heights of the Nordstrom store, the first seven physical stories are collectively 280 ft tall.

 The Nordstrom location has an open plan for its floors, as well as 19 ft ceilings.
 The floors are lit by the wavy glass facades of the base at 57th and 58th Streets.
 Other design features include halo reveals around each column; railings that wrap around the corners; and a terracotta wall near the elevators that resembles the wavy facade.
 The store also contains six bars and restaurants, including two operated by celebrity chef Tom Douglas.